MERL-Rose-Hulman/LilyBot-Raspberry-Pi/code/Python/USAGE.md

   `read_and_display()` for easy integration with the display.
 - `kit.led`: Grove LED helper with `on()`, `off()`, and `blink()` for status cues or classroom exercises.
+- `kit.hardware`: central registry that records which GPIO pins and I2C addresses are in use, helping you detect clashes when wiring additional devices.
 - `kit.run_actions(...)`: executes the same action tuples accepted by the command-line interface so classroom scripts or notebooks can replay CLI experiments verbatim.